 - Rhythm is essential

-Let's start at the beginning.
 To access this game, it must be purchased through the Oculus app store.
 Once it's been downloaded, you'll enter the game and it will take you to the FitXR studio home base.
-It looks like a futuristic, sleek, premium gym.
-You'll see big windows with views, large portraits of the instructors on the wall, and the studio front desk.
-Think Equinox in the year 2050.
+It used to look like a sleek, premium gym, but now it looks more like a futuristic nightclub — dark lighting and neon lights.
 From there, you'll create a profile within the game that asks for your basic info: name, age, weight, gender.

 Once you've created your profile, you'll be prompted to go through the FitXR demo so you can learn how to move and what cues to expect in class.
 After that, you're ready to take a class of your choice.
-I recommend starting with one of the beginner boxing or dance classes so you can get a handle on the movement and experience the cues in motion.
+I recommend starting with one of the beginner classes to get a handle on the movement and experience the cues in motion.
 Once you've got a few beginner classes under your belt, you'll be ready to advance to more challenging workouts.

-The workout music is top notch!
-FitXR features a variety of musical genres including rock, dance, hip-hop and electronic.
+The accompanying workout music is top notch!
+Musical genres include rock, pop, electronic, mixed, and hip-hop.
+FitXR features a variety of artists, and they're adding new workout playlists every day.
 All the playlists I've experienced so far have been fire.
-Music is such a motivating force when you work out and listening and performing on the beat is integral to being successful in FitXR classes.
-The classes are very rhythmic which is obvious for dance, but also imperative to performing well in boxing.
+Music is such a motivating force when you work out.

 It's difficult to explain the world you enter when you drop into a FitXR class, but it's a fully immersive, futuristic, psychedelic experience.
 Please check out the photos of the game and tell me if you can describe it any better.
 A really cool aspect of the game is that you're competing against other players.
-Six other players are brought into your on-demand class (using ghost data) to bring a collaborative group fitness feel to life.
-When you look left and right, you can see these ghost players playing alongside you.
-It's super trippy and really cool.
+If you take on the leaderboard, six other players are brought into your on-demand class (using ghost data) to bring a collaborative group fitness feel to life.
+Or you can generate a private code and challenge your friends to class in the new multiplayer mode.
+When you look left and right, you can see the other players alongside you.
+It's super trippy and really cool!

-When you're actively taking a class, there's a leaderboard in view so you can see how you stack up against the other players.
-You can also see the time left in your session, your FitXR points, your current streak, your best streak, and your current level.
-Streak points are accumulated when you punch, jab, uppercut, and squat directly on the beat in boxing; and when you dance and do the correct movement on the beat in dance.
+At any given point in class, you'll see the time left in your session, your FitXR points, your current streak, your best streak, and your current level.
+Streak points are accumulated when you perform the correct movement to the beat in boxing and dance classes or hit your cue points with the correct hand in HIIT.
+You don't have to have rhythm to be successful in HITT classes, but you have to have a sense of rhythm to do well in boxing and dance.
 FitXR encourages you not to focus so much on getting it right, and to just move your body and have a good time.
 Conquering the classes will follow as long as you're having fun.

-My favorite classes to take are definitely the boxing classes.
-They provide such an incredible workout.
-I'm always dripping with sweat after a session and I feel incredible.
-It's a great way to punch out your stress, anxiety, and frustration in a healthy, constructive way!
+My favorite classes to take are the new HIIT and boxing classes.
+They provide such a great workout.
+I'm always dripping with sweat after a session.
+It's a great way to alleviate your stress and anxiety in a healthy, constructive way.
 Working out releases endorphins which is the best high around.
-I always say, "there's no therapy like workout therapy," and I firmly stand behind that quote.
 The dance classes are a lot of fun, too, and they accommodate all levels.
 Whether you're a toe-tapper or an expert dancer, there's plenty of dance classes for you to enjoy.